CyberSecuriTim/ad-configuration/README.md

 <h2> STEP 5: Join the Windows 10 VM to the Newly Created Domain as a Client </h2>

 - Re-establish a remote desktop connection to the windows 10 VM in Azure if the previous connection was terminated.
-  - Login as the local admin account that was simultaneously created with the VM.
+  - Log in as the local admin account that was simultaneously created with the VM.

 ![image](https://github.com/user-attachments/assets/d04d7eb5-8ea1-438c-8423-3a45420305fc)

 - Right Click the Windows button in the bottom left corner of the VM's desktop
   - Select "System" to access the system settings.
-  - Click "Rename this PC (advanced)
+  - Click "Rename this PC (advanced)"
   - Within the "System Properties window"
     - Click Change (to rename this computer or change its domain or workgroup)